zfcampus/zf-content-negotiation/README.md

 Introduction
 ------------

 `zf-content-negotiation` is a module for automating content negotiation tasks within a Zend Framework 2 application.

 The following features are provided

-- Mapping Accept header media types to specific view model types, and automatically casting controller results to view models.
+- Mapping `Accept` header media types to specific view model types, and automatically casting controller results to those view model types.
-- Defining Accept header media type whitelists; requests with Accept media types that fall outside the whitelist will be immediately rejected with a 406 "Not Acceptable" response.
+- Defining `Accept` header media type whitelists; requests with `Accept` media types that fall outside the whitelist will be immediately rejected with a `406 Not Acceptable` response.
-- Defining Content-Type header media type whitelists; requests sending content bodies with Content-Type media types that fall outside the whitelist will be immediately rejected with a 415 "Unsupported Media Type" response.
+- Defining `Content-Type` header media type whitelists; requests sending content bodies with `Content-Type` media types that fall outside the whitelist will be immediately rejected with a `415 Unsupported Media Type` response.

 Installation
 ------------